-Paper used to wipe laboratory equipment and laboratory benches should not be disposed of as general combustible waste, but in containers designated as noninfectious industrial waste.
+Paper used to wipe laboratory equipment and lab benches should not be disposed of as general combustible waste, but in containers designated as non-infectious industrial waste.
 Paper on which a part of biological materials or bodily fluids have adhered should be disposed of in containers designated as infectious industrial waste.